dsccommunity/TheDSCBook/manuscript/setting-up-a-pull-server.md

 There's some argument in the community about how to handle these.
 Some folks are comfortable creating one key and letting all their nodes use it.
 Others want to generate a unique key for each node.
 I think the latter is a lot of work and maintenance waiting to happen, and in a large environment I have some concerns about the overhead of a large key file.
 It's not presently clear what the potential risks could be in using one, or a small number of, registration keys.

-There's an additional setting (as of at least 5.1) that you can toss into the pull server configuration: **UseSecurityBestPractices**.
-This is set to either $true or $false.
-We've seen some people have problems with the pull server when configured this way (specifically, some nodes not being able to register), requiring them also to add **DisableSecurityBestPractices='SecureTLSProtocols'** to disable TLS (which does not disable SSL).
-Note that these may not affect an _existing_ pull server; if you're having problems and need to reconfigure, you may need to remove an existing pull server entirely and rebuild it.
-Or, go into the registry key affected by the setting and remove any keys containing "TLS" in them.
-Essentially, UseSecurityBestPractices sets that registry key, HKLM:\\SYSTEM\\CurrentControlSet\\Control\\SecurityProviders\\SCHANNEL, to enforce stronger encryption - but it can negatively affect older clients that don't support those. https://support.microsoft.com/en-us/kb/245030 and
+https://support.microsoft.com/en-us/kb/245030 and

 https://technet.microsoft.com/en-us/library/dn786418(v=ws.11).aspx contain more detail.